YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-3rd-gen.md

 >}}

 - Sample songs:
-  - 「Go Up」 [^sb19-songs-go-up]
+  - 《Go Up》 [^sb19-songs-go-up]
-  - 「Alab (Burning)」 [^sb19-songs-alab-burning]
+  - 《Alab (Burning)》 [^sb19-songs-alab-burning]
 - Did you know?
   - ***SB19*** is the first Filipino boy group trained by a Korean entertainment company to debut in the Philippines.
   - They were the first Filipino and Southeast Asian act nominated in the Billboard Music Awards for the Top Social Artist category. [^sb19-billboard-2021-billboard-music-awards]
   - The first Southeast Asian act to enter the top 10 Billboard Social 50 weekly and year-end charts. [^sb19-abscbn-billboard]
-  - 「Go Up」 was the group's "last shot" as they agreed they will disband if their careers will still not progress after its release.
+  - 《Go Up》 was the group's "last shot" as they agreed they will disband if their careers will still not progress after its release.
 However, a fan shared their practice video in Twitter and Facebook which gained attention. [^sb19-abscbn-last-shot]
 - Authority control:
   - [Discogs](https://www.discogs.com/artist/7569514-SB19)
   - [ISNI](https://isni.org/isni/0000000483643158)